 PACE, which was started by caretakers in the 70’s in San Francisco, currently serves more than 42,000 seniors in 239 centers nationwide.
 GHS Senior Care, the Upstate’s only PACE center to date, opened in May of 2016.
 Located at 32 Centennial Way off Grove Road in Greenville, the 20,000-square feet building provides a retreat-like setting for its participants.
 The seniors in the program typically come to the center two to three times a week for services and socialization, allowing staff to keep an eye on how they’re doing and fine-tune their care.

-The program has been successful in achieving dramatic results.
+The program has achieved dramatic results.
 According to the National PACE Association, participation in a PACE program like GHS Senior Care reduces hospital stays and emergency department visits, improves overall health status, lowers mortality rates and enhances overall well-being.
 Although enrollees qualify for nursing home care, PACE programs are successful in keeping 93 percent of its participants in the community; avoiding costly residential care costs.

 Ashanti says her grandmother has lived in her own home for 50 years, and has made it clear she wants to remain there.
 “It’s my duty to honor her wishes, and with GHS Senior Care, I know I can make this happen.”
 In the meantime, she’s been quite surprised and pleased by the transformation she has seen in her grandmother since she started coming to GHS Senior Care.
 “She is quite picky about the company she keeps, but she has made friends with two little ladies who come to the center.
 They whisper and laugh like high school girls,” she said.
 “It makes me happy to see her so happy again!”